spacemeshos/testnet-guide/FAQ/pos_setup_faq.md

 Only once, and you can use the data as long as you keep the files.

+## Can I add or remove committed space after the first time I set up Proof of Space data?

+Yes.

 ## Will I need to redo the entire Proof of Space data setup if I add more space?

 No, the process will only be required for the additional space, and not the space you've already committed.